 2022 draft:

-The Cowboys and Vikings, respectively, did not extend Justin Jefferson and CeeDee Lamb last year, keeping an under-the-radar streak involving receivers intact.
+The Cowboys and Vikings, respectively, did not extend Justin Jefferson and CeeDee Lamb in 2023, keeping an under-the-radar streak involving receivers intact.
 But the Eagles broke new ground by giving Smith an early deal, making him the first Round 1 wideout in the option era to receive an extension with two years of rookie-deal control remaining.
-The Dolphins have since followed suit with Waddle.
+The Dolphins followed suit with Waddle, with the Jets and Seahawks — with ex-Ohio State teammates Wilson and Smith-Njigba — hammering out early extensions at wide receiver over the past two offseasons.

 Tannehill, Watson and Wentz did not receive another extension from their respective teams, being traded before the respective contracts expired — in Watson’s case, before the new years even started.